On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-Let $K\in\CCC$ be the element associated to a rank 1 parabolic point $p$.
-Note that $K$ is a union of two closed disks attached at $p$ and that $K\setminus\{p\}$ is contained in $\Omega_G$, so isolated from the other components.
+{ \bf Step 3.
+Regular neighborhoods in $\overline{Y}$.---} We define a notion of regular neighborhoods for points in $\overline{Y} \subset S^2$.
+It will help us understand the topology of $\hat{Y}$ from that of $\overline{Y}$ in $S^2$ under the projection $\pi$. \begin{itemize} \item By Proposition \ref{prop:Y}, every point in $y\in Y$ admits a basis of neighborhoods in $S^2$ whose boundaries are disjoint from the elements of $\CCC$.
+We call such neighborhoods {\it regular of type $(Y)$} for $y$. \end{itemize} Now let $K\in\CCC$ be the element associated to a rank 1 parabolic point $p$.
+Note that $K$ is a union of two closed disks attached at $p$ and that $K\setminus\{p\}$ is contained in $\Omega_G$, so isolated from the other components, cf. Lemma \ref{lma:Cnull}.